 Most of all, the role of the chaplain in our school is to point to, as our School ‘rule of life’ suggests, our Lord and Saviour, Jesus Christ.
 ‘Let us run with perseverance the race that is set before us, looking to Jesus the author and perfector of our faith.’
 (Hebrews 12:1-2)

 We share that passion for the Gospel of Jesus Christ, who we believe, as Christians, to be God’s Son, who lived, died, was buried and then raised to new life for us.
-Because Jesus died, in our place, for our sins, God gives us brand new life!
-This is indeed great news!
-Find out more about what Christians believe here.

 As an Anglican school we celebrate the wider Anglican Church that gathers around us and regularly prays for us.
 We are seeking to develop meaningful and sustainable partnerships with the wider church and encourage families to explore these worshipping communities as expressions of the wider Anglican Church.